Roger Penrose

-Sir Roger Penrose (born 8 August 1931) is an English mathematician, mathematical physicist, philosopher of science and Nobel Laureate in Physics.
+Sir Roger Penrose (born 8 August 1931) is an English mathematician, mathematical physicist, and philosopher of science.
 He is Emeritus Rouse Ball Professor of Mathematics at the University of Oxford, an emeritus fellow of Wadham College, Oxford, and an honorary fellow of St John's College, Cambridge, and University College London.
+He shared the 1988 Wolf Prize in Physics with Stephen Hawking for the Penrose–Hawking singularity theorems, and the 2020 Nobel Prize in Physics "for the discovery that black hole formation is a robust prediction of the general theory of relativity".
+(Note: The 2020 Nobel Prize was also awarded jointly to Reinhard Genzel and Andrea Ghez "for the discovery of a supermassive compact object at the centre of our galaxy".)
+He proposed the Penrose triangle and corresponded with M. C. Escher, influencing his Waterfall and Ascending and Descending.
+Penrose's eponymous aperiodic tiling presaged the discovery of quasicrystals by Dan Shechtman.

-Penrose has contributed to the mathematical physics of general relativity and cosmology.
-He won the Royal Society Science Books Prize for The Emperor's New Mind (1989), which outlines his views on physics and consciousness.
-He followed it with The Road to Reality (2004), billed as "A Complete Guide to the Laws of the Universe".
-He shared the 1988 Wolf Prize in Physics with Stephen Hawking for the Penrose–Hawking singularity theorems, and the 2020 Nobel Prize in Physics with Reinhard Genzel and Andrea Ghez "for the discovery that black hole formation is a robust prediction of the general theory of relativity".
-(Note: The 2020 Nobel Prize was also awarded jointly to Reinhard Genzel and Andrea Ghez for their work on black holes.)
+Penrose won the Royal Society Science Book Prize for The Emperor's New Mind (1989), which outlines his views on physics and consciousness.
+He expanded on these ideas in Shadows of the Mind (1994) and The Large, the Small and the Human Mind (1997), the latter written with Stuart Hameroff.
+In 2004 his The Road to Reality, billed as "A Complete Guide to the Laws of the Universe", gives an introductory guide to modern ideas of mathematical physics.